 Eva’s strategy for a Canadian Volunteer Civil Protection Agency centers on the addition of pro-active elements to our response-based Emergency Management system, for a shift to better preparedness, oversight, coordination and local capacity building based on a true whole of society approach and international best practice.

-She is laying the foundation now by actively integrating children and youth into the world of EM and disaster relief with exciting, practical, hands-on knowledge and technical life skills, to empower and equip the leaders of tomorrow.
+She is laying the foundation now by actively integrating children and youth into the world of disaster relief with exciting, practical, hands-on knowledge and technical life skills, to empower and equip the leaders of tomorrow.

 Eva has a BA in English and Geography from the University in Regensburg, Germany.

-Eva lives in Cantley, Quebec, with her husband and two sons.
+She lives in Cantley, Quebec, with her husband and two sons.

 Eva and her former USAR dog "Gorgeous" participating in a demonstration in Italy, 2001